openSUSE/health-checker/README.md

 3. If the current btrfs snapshot did already boot successful in the past and if we did try already to solve the problem with a reboot, it doesn't make sense to reboot again.
-To give the admin the chance and possibility to fix the problem, all plugins will be called with the option *disable*.
+To give the admin the chance and possibility to fix the problem, all plugins will be called with the option *stop*.
 At the end, the machine should still run, so that an admin can login, but no service should run, so that nothing can break.